hightechu/hightechu-summer2020/day2/README.md

 #### weStar Collaboration Activity
 * By Andrew

+#### Workshop Rotation 4
+* Introduce communication protocol with Arduino by Mateo - presentation for 15 minutes & then activity

+#### Project Selection
+* Introducing Brainstorming - 15 minutes - by Aniruddh
+* Student teams brainstorm and choose a topic - implement learnings from previous days

 #### Industry Talk
 * Presentation by Mr.Charndeep Bhangoo, currently working in Calgary.
 A former student of ECE at UVic.

 #### Social session
-* Fun filled activities for students by Mateo
+* Fun filled activities for students by Venish

 #### Daily Wrap up
 * 3 things students have learned - 2 questions - 1 thing that is unclear